Veronica-1/Capstone/README.md

 The purpose of this project is to produce a feasible pipeline for predicting a custom housing market wellness index in real-time, which is especially relevant during times of disruption.
 This approach is scalable for predicting other socioeconomic conditions with satellite imagery.

-The full report for this project can be found here: *public report pdf*.

 ## Getting Started

 These instructions will provide step-by-step instructions on how to replicate this project on your local machine for development and testing.